-INTERIM FINDINGS AND RECOMMENDATIONS OF LEGISLATIVE COMMITTEES
+INTERIM LEGISLATIVE COMMITTEES

 Rule No. 19.
-Date for Reporting.
+Approval for Meeting During Session and Date for Reporting.

-Each legislative committee that adopted any findings or recommendations during the interim since the last regular session of the Legislature shall, no later than the 14th calendar day of the regular session, inform interested members of the Senate and Assembly of those findings and recommendations.
+- 1. A legislative committee that meets during the interim shall not schedule or otherwise hold a meeting during a regular session of the Legislature or during an adjournment pursuant to Joint Standing Rule No. 9 without the prior approval of the Majority Leader of the Senate and the Speaker of the Assembly. - 2.
+Each legislative committee that adopted any findings or recommendations during the interim since the last regular session of the Legislature shall, not later than the 14th calendar day of the regular session, inform interested members of the Senate and Assembly of those findings and recommendations.